10yard/dkafe/readme.md

 The frontend can be configured to launch other emulators and roms.

+### The frontend includes:
+ - An interactive launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
+ - A rom patcher that will automatically generate hacked roms from the many included patch files.
+ - Donkey Kong hacks made by me for use with the DKAFE frontend: DK Lava Panic, DK Shooter, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
+ - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
+ - MAME plugins to add functionality to some of my rom hacks and also provide a coaching mode.
+ - LUA scripts to interface MAME with the frontend.

+### The frontend does not include:
+ - Roms or information on how to obtain them.

 ## Automatically generated roms

 DKAFE comes with a default frontend built from various patches of the original **dkong.zip** (US Set 1) arcade rom.
 The original rom is required for the patching to work.